-- Zero to one bedroom: one onsite parking space. - Two to three bedrooms: two onsite parking spaces. - Four and more bedrooms: two and one-half parking spaces. - If the development is located within one-half mile of a major transit stop, inclusive of handicapped and guest parking, 0.5 parking spaces per bedroom. - Senior housing, or special needs housing, with either paratransit service or unobstructed access, within one-half mile to fixed bus route service that operates at least eight times per day: 0.5 parking spaces per unit.
+- Two to three bedrooms: two onsite parking spaces. - Four and more bedrooms: two and one-half parking spaces. - If the development is located within one-half mile of a major transit stop, inclusive of handicapped and guest parking, 0.5 parking spaces per bedroom. - Senior housing, or special needs housing, with either paratransit service or unobstructed access, within a one-half mile to fixed bus route service that operates at least eight times per day: 0.5 parking spaces per unit.

-For more information, see Government Code section 65915: http://leginfo.legislature.ca.gov/faces/codes-displayText.xhtml?lawCode=GOV&division=1.&title=7.&pa-rt=&chapter=4.3.&article.
+For more information, see Government Code section 65915: http://leginfo.legislature.ca.gov/faces/codes\displayText.xhtml?lawCode=GOV&division=1.&title=7.&part=&chapter=4.3.&article.

-For purposes of assessing the "Efficient Land Use" co-benefit under the Solutions for Congested Corridors Program, this indicator looks at whether the project is located in a jurisdiction that imposes parking requirements, throughout the area of the jurisdiction, that are less than, or can be reduced to below, the parking requirements specified in Government Code Section 65915(p)(1).
-These parking requirements may be existing policy of the jurisdiction, or they may still be actively in development with specific expectations that they be adopted by a time certain.
+For purposes of To assessing the "Efficient Land Use" co-benefit under the Solutions for Congested Corridors Program, this indicator looks atconsiders whether the project is located in a jurisdiction that imposes parking requirements, throughout the area of the jurisdiction, that are is less than, or can be reduced to below, the parking requirements specified in Government Code Section 65915(p)(1).
+These parking requirements may be an existing policy of the jurisdiction, or they may still be actively in development with specific expectations that they be adopted by a time certain.